julianrupp/tswlairmgr/README.md

 -	Lair data (Mission names, Fragment names, Boss names, Fragment positions) has been taken from [*Pandion Knights*' ultimate lair guide](http://forums.thesecretworld.com/showthread.php?t=77874).

+-	Regional fragment drop data was kindly provided by *Dott* and *Jermaine* of the *In Vino Veritas* cabal.

 -	The font used is called [Lato](https://www.google.com/fonts/specimen/Lato), available at Google Fonts.

+-	The country flags have been taken from [FamFamFam.com](http://www.famfamfam.com/lab/icons/flags/).
+The page states they are free to use and do not require attribution in any form.

 -	My cabal [*In Vino Veritas*](http://invinoveritas.corplaunch.com) originally inspired me to create this webapp as we sometimes run lairs with crazy amounts of people, which in turn makes the fragment holder take ages to assemble a list of who-takes-what.

 -	Joakim Bjørnstad ([@joakibj](http://github.com/joakibj)) has inspired me with his [tswcalc](http://github.com/joakibj/tswcalc) webapp in the technical design of this one.

+-	Alex Netkachov's blog post [Model-View-Controller (MVC) with JavaScript](https://alexatnet.com/articles/model-view-controller-mvc-javascript) has helped me a lot figuring out how to tackle this design pattern in this very language.

 License